Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

-How to tip a shuttle bus driver?
+How to tip a shuttle bus driver in Mexico?

 Shuttle bus drivers are often employed by resorts and will pick you up from the airport to transport you to the hotel.
 You may also use a shuttle bus driver when taking excursions like private Tulum tours.

 It is a nice gesture to tip your drivers after you arrive at your destination.
 The suggested tip amount for shuttle drivers is 50 Pesos ($2.50 USD).
 You should tip in cash.